-The WordPress memory limit, also known as the PHP memory limit, is the maximum amount of memory your site’s scripts can use.
-When your WordPress site runs many active plugins or hosts large media files, you might see these error messages while editing.
+The WordPress memory limit, also called the PHP memory limit, is the maximum amount of memory your site’s scripts can use.
+If your site runs many plugins, uses heavy themes, or processes large media files, you may see errors like Allowed memory size exhausted or Out of memory.

-How to Check Your Current Site Memory Limit
+How to Check Your Current PHP Memory Limit in WordPress

 Before we dive into increasing your WordPress memory limit, it’s essential to know where you’re starting from.
 Here’s how we check our site’s current memory limit: